AndreasOlausson/leaflet-polydraw/docs/ROADMAP.md

 ## Low Priority Ideas

 - **Topological Operations**: Add advanced GIS operations like intersection and buffering.
-- **Drawing with Curves**: Allow drawing curved segments in point-to-point mode.
 - **Theming and Customization**: Expand the config to allow for full theming.
 - **Extensible Menu**: Allow developers to add custom actions to the menu.
 - **Vertex Snapping**: Add snapping to a grid or other features.